szintia/szintia/README.md

 ### Hello World! 👋

-I am a backend software engineer with focus on Java and Spring Framework.
+I am a backend senior software engineer with focus on Java and Spring Framework.
 Currently I am learning Python, Docker and Kubernetes to expand my knowledge.

 Learn more about me: